 How Ride-Shares Differ from Taxis

-You should also understand the practical differences between these ride-share apps and a conventional taxi.
+As Uber accident lawyers we are occasionally asked about the practical differences between these ride-share apps and a conventional taxi.
 The business model may be largely the same, but taxis tend to be more regulated.

 The ride-share vehicle is usually owned by the driver and will look like an ordinary car apart from a sticker that identifies the ride-share company.
 While the vehicles must have safety certificates, there is no required training program for its driver.
 Conversely, taxi drivers typically work for a given company and operate in set shifts.
 They may not own the vehicle, and it will be clearly branded with the company logo.
 It may also have a beacon on top to indicate whether it’s available or not.